aitos-io/BoAT-ProjectTemplate/README.md

 ```
 1. Only one repository name can be written in one line.
 2. The repository name must be correct, especially pay attention to case sensitivity.
    The cloned directory name will be the same as the name written.
-If the case is wrong, it will not affect the result of `git clone`, but it will cause errors in the configuration script execution.
+If the case is wrong,
+   it will not affect the result of `git clone`, but it will cause errors in the
+   configuration script execution.
 ```

-### 3. Run the config.py script and complete the compilation directory construction and compilation file configuration according to the prompts.
+### 3. Run the `config.py` script

+Follow the prompts and input the options to complete the compilation directory construction and compile file configuration.

 The `config.py` script contains two main execution steps: